 - Training for volunteers in emergency animal handling and restraint

 - Community education in the responsibilities of domestic animal care and ownership

 Born Scotland, Susan Clark has devoted her considerable energy and talents to a wide variety of animal causes and endeavors in her 25 years in Topanga, California.
-A critical care veterinary nurse, Susan had been working in emergency medicine at the Animal Critical Care Hospital in Woodland Hills and volunteering with Wildlife Emergency response in Malibu.Realizing that Topanga had need for an animal rescue operation, she created Topanga Animal Rescue (TAR) in 1993, responding via her hotline to local situations, triaging and transporting animals to local emergencies and animal hospitals.
+A critical care veterinary nurse, Susan had been working in emergency medicine at the Animal Critical Care Hospital in Woodland Hills and also volunteering with Wildlife Emergency response in Malibu.Realizing that Topanga had need for an animal rescue operation, with her husband Ken, she created Topanga Animal Rescue (TAR) in 1993, responding via a hotline to local situations, triaging and transporting animals to local emergencies and animal hospitals.
 Today, Topanga Animal Rescue has an outreach programs that include finding appropriate homes for animals in vetted school programs and providing animal responsibility instruction, grief counseling and support for people who have lost their much loved pets.
 TAR also works with ‘senior and pet’ programs and provides medical care for the pets of the homeless.Susan is the CEO, Director and operations coordinator.
 She has had multiple animal articles as a columnist for various newspapers under the title, “Tails of Topanga.”Susan led the small animal team for the Topanga Coalition for Emergency Preparedness for over 12 years and was an advisor for animal emergency response preparation for the Topanga Survival guide in conjunction with the office of County Supervisor, Zev Yaraslovsky,

 Links to Ken Mazur’s work: